DHTMLX/docs-suite/docs/tree/api/tree_editable_config.md

 @changelog:
 - added in v6.4
-- From v7.2 added multi-line editing
+- The multi-line editing is added in v7.2

 [comment]: # (@related:tree/configuration.md#editing-of-items tree/initialization_of_dhtmlxtree.md#initialize-tree)